Christ myth theory: Views of Christ myth theorists

 Mythicists variously argue that the accounts of Jesus are completely or mostly of a mythical nature, questioning the mainstream paradigm of a historical Jesus in the beginning of the first century who was subsequently deified.
 Most mythicists note that Christianity developed within Hellenistic Judaism, which was influenced by Hellenism, and that early Christianity and the accounts of Jesus are to be understood in this context.
 Yet, where contemporary New Testament scholarship has introduced several criteria to evaluate the historicity of New Testament passages and sayings, most Christ myth proponents have relied on comparisons of Christian mythemes with contemporary religious traditions, emphasizing the mythological nature of the Bible accounts.
 (Note: A notable exception is Robert Price, who has used those same criteria to dissect the Jesus to the "vanishing point".)

 The most radical mythicists hold, in terms given by Price, the "Jesus atheism" viewpoint, that is, there never was a historical Jesus, only a mythological character, and the mytheme of his incarnation, death, and exaltation.
 They hold that this character developed out of a syncretistic fusion of Jewish, Hellenistic and Middle Eastern religious thought; was put forward by Paul; and historicised in the gospels, which are also syncretistic.
 Notable 'Jesus atheists' are Paul-Louis Couchoud, Earl Doherty, Thomas L. Brodie, and Richard Carrier.

 Some authors argue for the Jesus agnosticism viewpoint.
 That is, whether there was a historical Jesus is unknowable and if he did exist, close to nothing can be known about him.
 Notable 'Jesus agnosticists' are Robert Price and Thomas L. Thompson.
 According to Thompson, the question of the historicity of Jesus also is not relevant for the understanding of the meaning and function of the Biblical texts in their own times.

-Wells in his early works and Alvar Ellegård have argued that "the first Christians had in mind Jesus who had lived as a historical figure, just not of the recent past."
-Ellegård identified this figure with the Essene Teacher of Righteousness, de facto proposing a historical Jesus.
-Wells, in his later writings, came to view the gospel stories of Jesus as containing elements of a historical figure "traceable to the activity of a Galilean preacher of the early first century," preserved in the Q source, who was added to Paul's mythical Jesus in the gospels, arguing for "two originally quite independent streams of tradition", which were fused in the gospels, leaving open the question regarding Paul's Christ "as to whether such a person had in fact existed and lived the obscure life that Paul supposed of him."
+Wells in his early works and Alvar Ellegård have argued that the first Christians believed in a historical figure who was in the distant past like Greeks believed for Hercules or Achilles.
+Ellegård's view is that Paul was an Essene who believed this figure was the Essene Teacher of Righteousness from the Dead Sea Scrolls who lived in the 1st to 2nd century BC.
+Wells, in his later writings, and came to view the gospel stories of Jesus as containing elements of a historical figure "traceable to the activity of a Galilean preacher of the early first century," preserved in the Q source, who was added to Paul's mythical Jesus in the gospels, arguing for "two originally quite independent streams of tradition", which were fused in the gospels, leaving open the question regarding Paul's Christ "as to whether such a person had in fact existed and lived the obscure life that Paul supposed of him."
 According to Wells, "There is no means of deciding this issue."